ts0mfbnx/ts0mfbnx/README.md

 - 👋 Hi, I’m @ts0mfbnx
 - 👀 I’m interested in unbloking zoro.to
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to unblock things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on unblocking things
-- 📫 How to reach me ...
+- 📫 How to reach me 12697003@student.ecpps.k12.nc.us

 <!---
 ts0mfbnx/ts0mfbnx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.